 Help & Advice

-We are here to provide expert safeguarding and child protection advice to the Church in Malta and Gozo as well as to independent organisations who work with children and vulnerable adults.
+We are here to provide expert safeguarding advice to the Church in Malta as well as to independent organisations who work with minors and vulnerable adults.
 We would like to help you put the right safeguards in place.

 We provide guidance on the following topics: